Money

 Home Loan Rate Change Calculator

-Use our Home Loan Rate Change Calculator to see how your repayments could be affected by the Reserve Bank of Australia’s decision to cut the official cash rate by 0.25%.
+Use our Home Loan Rate Change Calculator to see how your repayments could be affected by a higher or lower interest rate.

 Calculate your rate change